-One in five radiotherapy machines in England are pass their scrappage date, according to an investigation by Sky News.
+One in five radiotherapy machines in England are passed their scrappage date, putting cancer patients at risk, according to an investigation by Sky News.

 The Freedom of Information request carried out by the Sky News team found that one in five radiation beam machines in England is still in use, despite it exceeding the recommended date for scrappage.